Spike Milligan: Oblomov

-The play continued running as an improv comedy.
+The play continued to run as an improv comedy.
 The decision soon caused it to break all box office records at the Lyric.
-After five weeks it was rechristened Son of Oblomov and moved on 2 December 1964 to the Comedy Theatre in the West End.
-It would run there for a total of 559 performances.
+After five weeks it was renamed Son of Oblomov and moved on 2 December 1964 to the Comedy Theatre in the West End.
+It ran there for 559 performances.
 As the play was substantially new each night it drew record numbers of repeat traffic.

 On 22 April 1965, Queen Elizabeth and her family attended as part of her 39th birthday celebration.
 Just after the curtain rose, a group of four latecomers attempted to slink to their seats directly in front of the royal family.
 Milligan immediately shouted: "Turn up the house lights!
 Start everything again!"
-He pointed to the blushing foursome and cried: "That's cost you your knighthood!"
+He pointed to the blushing foursome and cried, "That's cost you your knighthood!"

 Then, noticing that Peter Sellers was seated between Prince Charles and Princess Margaret, Milligan asked in a loud voice: "Is there a Sellers in the house?"
 Sellers immediately shouted, "Yes!"
-Milligan launched into a vaudeville routine about Prince Phillip's suspenders, with Sellers participating from his seat with the royals.
-This culminated in Milligan giving a high-kick, lobbing one of his bedroom slippers at Sellers, nearly missing Prince Phillip's head.
+Milligan launched into a vaudeville routine about Prince Philip's suspenders, with Sellers participating from his seat with the royals.
+This culminated in Milligan giving a high-kick, lobbing one of his bedroom slippers at Sellers, only just missing Prince Philip's head.
 Once back in bed with co-star Joan Greenwood, Milligan spent the rest of the performance poking fun at the Queen for bringing her son to such a racy play.
-The play ended with Milligan unsheathing a katana on stage and asking the Queen to knight him for his efforts that night.
-She declined.
+The play ended with Milligan unsheathing a katana on stage and asking the Queen to knight him for his efforts that night; she declined.
 The performance ran 45 minutes over its scheduled ending.
 Prince Charles reportedly saw the play five times.